AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/mac-api-assets.md

 >[!NOTE]
 >
 >Para facilitar a leitura, os seguintes exemplos omitem a notação cURL completa.
-Na verdade, a notação correlaciona-se com o [Resty](https://github.com/micha/resty) , que é um invólucro de scripts para `cURL`.
+Na verdade, a notação correlaciona-se com [Resty](https://github.com/micha/resty), que é um invólucro de script para `cURL`.

 <!-- TBD: The Console Manager is not available now.
 So how to configure the below?